hofstadter-io/frisby/README.md

 ### Basic Usage

-First create a frisby object:
+First create a Frisby object:

 ```
 // create an object with a given name (used in the report)